US golfer Tiger Woods in hospital after car crash | DW | 23.02.2021

 American golfing legend Tiger Woods is in hospital after being involved in a car crash, the Los Angeles County Sheriff's Department said on Tuesday.

-Local police wrote on Twitter that it "responded to a single vehicle rollover" accident close to Rolling Hills Estates just outside Los Angeles in which the "vehicle sustained major damage."
+Local police wrote on Twitter that officers "responded to a single vehicle rollover" accident close to Rolling Hills Estates just outside Los Angeles in which the "vehicle sustained major damage."

 They said the 15-time golf major winner had to be "extricated from the wreck" by emergency services at the scene.